chriscauley/unrest-react-rest-hook/README.md

 3. `refetch(props)` will make a second call to `/api/user/profile/${props.user_id}/` and all components with this hook (and the same `props.user_id`) will be set to `loading=true` and will reload with new data when the fetch completes.

 4. While `loading=true` the stale data is still available from `props.user_profile`.
 Therefore `if (loading && !user) return null` allows the component to render during refetch. `if (loading) return null` would cause an annoying flicker.

+5. If you add the option `use_last: true` to RestHook options, then it will use the previous url data while loading (eg, going from `?page=1` to `?page=2` will show page 1 data until page 2 has loaded).
+I'm considering making this the default behavior.

 ## Using with `react-router-dom`